alosdev/CustomersChoice/README.md

  }
 ```

+**global attribute**

+- resetAll - Resets all variants, so it can be determined again

 **attributes**

 - name - reqiured name as String
 - startTime - in Milliseconds from midnight, January 1, 1970 UTC
 - endTime - in Milliseconds from midnight, January 1, 1970 UTC
 - spreading - integer definition of ratio between the possible variants.
 The amount of definition defines the amount of possible variants.
+- reset - resets the the Variant, so it can be determined again

 ###adding several Variants by a String resource with CustomersChoice.configureByResource(Context, int).